reynico/blog.nico.ninja/_posts/2023-07-09-controlling-ac-units-apple-home.md

 ![AC Unit display board connections](/assets/images/ac-homekit-1/ac-unit-display-board-wiring.jpg)

-The power-on signal comes from the left side of `R314` and varies between ~0.01v (off) and ~2.8v (on), enough to trigger an NPN transistor and put down its collector.
+The power-on signal comes from the left side of `R314` and varies between ~0.01v (off) and ~2.8v (on), enough to trigger the ESP8266 input.

 ![AC Unit display board wiring](/assets/images/ac-homekit-1/ac-unit-board-wired-detail.jpg)